-Oiveira responded to an interview after receiving the Michelin star by saying, “The globalized world is looking for new food…We have a rich and diverse biome, a culinary and cultural wealth still unknown to our own people.”
+Oiveira responded to an interview after receiving the most coveted Michelin star by saying, “The globalized world is looking for new food…We have a rich and diverse biome, a culinary and cultural wealth still unknown to our own people.”
 He also reiterates that chefs need to be grounded with simple traditional recipes and ingredients in order to stand out from other restaurants and more importantly, give the customers the best gastronomic experience they’ve ever had in their lives.
 Chef Oliveira has won more than 15 awards in his career as a chef including Best New Chef 2008, Chef of the Year 2011 and One of the 5 Most Influential Young Chefs.
 This is the kind of talent and passion for the culinary arts that creates legends.

 Tête à Tête

 Tête à Tête serves Brazilian cuisine with Spanish and French influences.
 A lot of customers both on Yelp and TripAdvisor says that this restaurant provides really good service and make the customers feel welcomed and comfortable.
-Most of the reviews are rated as “excellent” and “very good” by obviously satisfied customers.
+Most of the reviews were rated as “excellent” and “very good” by obviously satisfied customers.
 Also it is said that they have so much variety on the menu and the second floor seating conveys a certain ambiance that is perfect for almost any mood and occasion.
 Michelin Guide also gave this restaurant 1 star rating for excellence, and they noted that it was the partnership between Gabriel Matteuzzi and Guilherme Vinha and their exploratitative cooking expertise that contributed much to the restaurant’s appeal and reputation.

 Their menu includes tasting, appetizer, main dishes and desserts.
 The best foods from their selection that I would recommend are foie grass terrine, ceviche de peixe, fish in brasa, fettucine, steak with potato and baseball boy bouquet.
 Tête à Tête is one of kind from among the culturally rich restaurants in Latin America.